Pandemic Culture Wars: Partisan Differences in the Moral Language of COVID-19 Discussions: Results

 \subsection{Partisan Differences in Moral Language}

-To study which moral values are important to liberals and conservatives, we measure the share of issue-related tweets posted by each group that expresses a certain moral foundation.
+To study partisan differences in the use of moral language, we measure the share of issue-related tweets posted by each group that expresses each moral foundation.
 We examine moral valence by separately calculating the share for vices and virtues.
-The proportion $\rho(m,i)$ of original tweets related to issue $i$ that express moral foundation vice or virtue $m$ is: $ \rho(m,i) = \frac{\tau(m,i)}{\tau(i)}, $ where, $\tau(i)$ returns the number of original tweets on issue $i$.
+The proportion $\rho(m,i)$ of original tweets related to issue $i$ that express moral foundation vice or virtue $m$ is: $ \rho(m,i) = {\tau(m,i)}{\tau(i)}, $ where, $\tau(i)$ returns the number of original tweets on issue $i$.

 Figure~\ref{fig:morals_ideology} shows partisan differences in the proportions $\rho$.
-Across issues, we find that care and harm the most prevalent moral virtues and vices, followed by authority and subversion, with very few tweets expressing purity and degradation.
-Conservatives express more vices than virtues.
+Across issues, we find that care and harm the most prevalent moral virtues and vices, followed by authority and subversion, with fewer tweets expressing purity and degradation, despite the relevance of that moral foundation to the infection concerns.
+Conservatives express more moral vices than virtues in their tweets.
 There are other partisan differences in the use of moral language.
 For example, while both appealed to subversion, betrayal, and cheating when discussing the origins of COVID-19, liberals focus more on harm (see Fig.~\ref{fig:morals_ideology}(a)).
 This could reflect greater concern among liberals about the potential harms of these speculations, as they led to a rise in anti-Asian hate crimes across the nation \cite{gover2020anti}.

 Across lockdowns, masking, education, and vaccine issues (Figs.~\ref{fig:morals_ideology}(b)-(e)), conservatives expressed greater levels of harm and subversion than liberals, while liberals expressed more care.
 This may indicate greater support for mandates (e.g., school shutdowns and vaccine mandates) among liberals, and opposition by conservatives, consistent with partisan divides on shutdowns, social distancing, and masks \cite{pew2021covid}.